-The Government provide a list of approved ports and rail routes around the UK where pets may travel from and to the EU or global destinations.
-These are ports complying to the veterinary conditions required for safe and healthy pet transportation.
+The Government provides a list of approved ports and rail routes around the UK where pets may travel from and to the EU or global destinations.
+These are ports complying with the veterinary conditions required for safe and healthy pet transportation.

 Best Tips When Travelling On UK Ferries With Pets